 “Peaceful, luxurious hotel with white-on-white rooms, delicious seafood and an organic spa, set on a perfect stretch of beach in Xpu-Ha”

 A glorious fusion of Caribbean colours, Mayan heritage and sleek modernity, Hotel Esencia is a world away from Playa Del Carmen - and very much retains its tranquil, elegant roots.
-Its rooms are spoiling and decadent - pristine white, with sumptuous bathrooms and private terraces.
-The restaurant is one of Mexico’s best, with a sublime ceviche menu and perfectly zested margaritas.
+Its 40 rooms are spoiling and decadent - pristine white, with sumptuous bathrooms and private terraces.
+The restaurants are some of Mexico’s best, with a sublime ceviche menu, delicious Nikkei specialities and perfectly zested margaritas.
 And its organic spa is the stuff relaxation dreams are made of, with open-air massage rooms, herb-scented steam rooms and thermal Jacuzzis.

 But what really sets Esencia apart is its incredibly friendly service towards families and couples alike, and its relaxed overall vibe.
 And the complimentary afternoon tea served in the comfortable salon gives the hotel a sociable villa feel, just as the Duchess intended.